Correcting a Nonparametric Two-sample Graph Hypothesis Test for Graphs with Different Numbers of Vertices with Applications to Connectomics: Simulation study

-The power of the test at significance level $\alpha=0.05$ in these six possible settings is summarized in Table \ref{table:rdpg_power}.
-The test for the latent distribution that uses CASE is able to meaningfully distinguish between MMSBMs with different amounts of mixing.
-As one expects, the power in the setting when one mixture has a lot of mixing and the other has no mixing at all is larger than the power in the setting of no versus some mixing, or in the setting with some versus a lot of mixing.
+The power of the test at significance level $\alpha=0.05$ in these six possible settings is summarized in Figure \ref{fig:nonpar-power-rdpg}.
+There are several important observations we can make.
+First, consider the right pannel which summarizes the emperical power of the test that uses CASE.
+The power monotonically increases as $n$ grows, hence the test for the latent distribution that uses CASE is able to meaningfully distinguish between MMSBMs with different amounts of mixing.
+Furthermore, observe that the settings of $F_x$ vs. $F_z$ and $F_z$ vs. $F_x$, have more power than the all over ones.
+Thus, the power in the setting when one mixture has a lot of mixing and the other has no mixing at all is larger than the power in the setting of no versus some mixing, or in the setting with some versus a lot of mixing, as one would expect.